 One of the most valuable things you will have in your ski wardrobe is your ski jacket.
 A good ski jacket will offer extra features uniquely designed for use on the slopes, so don’t just buy a regular jacket.
 I recommend going to a ski shop and trying on a lot of different ski brands to see what style and fit works best with your body.
 Then go online and see if you can find it at a cheaper cost.

 The ski jacket should be comfortable (you will basically be exercising!), water-resistant, moisture-wicking, and made of a breathable fabric.
-Ski jackets also typically have an elasticized waistband that fastens down separate to the jacket to prevent snow from entering underneath the jacket if you fall.
+Ski jackets also typically have an elasticized waistband that fastens down separate from the jacket to prevent snow from entering underneath the jacket if you fall.
 If your jacket doesn’t have one, snow getting into your jacket will melt and make you wet.
 Also, many jackets have detachable hoodies with or without fur.
 Many people purchase down feather jackets that are usually lightweight.
 Gortex is great too!

 Other helpful features in a ski jacket include ventilation zippers that are under the arms.
 These keep you cool if you get overheated.
 Also, most ski jackets have elasticated cuffs on the arms and stop snow from touching your skin.
 A high collar on a ski jacket is also a good feature to have, as you can tuck your face inside this – something that comes in handy when sitting on a chairlift if you don’t have a neck guard.